kpwn/yalu102/README.md

 | iPhone 7  | iOS 10.0.0 -> iOS 10.1.1 |
 | iPhone 7 Plus | iOS 10.0.0 -> iOS 10.1.1 |

-**Note, the iPhone 7 and 7 Plus is only supported till iOS 10.1.1** If you are already on iOS 10.2 with an iPhone 7, **stay there**.
+**Note, the iPhone 7 and 7 Plus are only supported through iOS 10.1.1** If you are already on iOS 10.2 with an iPhone 7, **stay there**.
 The actual exploit behind this still works, but the KPP bypass does not.

 ## Compiling: